Judson-Rives Building: History

 Judson-Rives Building, originally the Broadway Central Building, was designed by Charles Ronald Aldrich for the Trustee Company of Los Angeles and built in 1906.
 The Trustee Company also had their offices located on the building's second story.

 In 1928, Judson Rives took over ownership of the building, at which point the building was renamed after him.
 Rives installed new elevators and remodeled the lobby in 1929, and he maintained ownership of the building until 1934.

 A multi-colored neon marquee was added to the building in the 1930s, then replaced by a plainer one in the 1970s.

 A fire sometime around 1966 significantly damaged the building's interior, after which steel studded walls were erected set-in from the perimeter walls.
 The steel walls were later dismantled, leaving their frame exposed.
 The building corridors were also remodeled in 1983, per a fire department order.

 In 1979, the Broadway Theater and Commercial District was added to the National Register of Historic Places, with Judson-Rives Building listed as a contributing property in the district.
-The building was listed as Los Angeles Historic Cultural Monument #881 in 2007.
+The building was listed as Los Angeles Historic Cultural Monument No. 881 in 2007.

 In 2005, the building was purchased then converted into a 60-unit residential apartment complex named The Judson, which opened in 2008.
 David Gray Architects led the conversion.